Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter14.rst

             graphic = cls.load_graphic_file(im_fnm)
             return mProps.Props.get(graphic, "Size100thMM")

-This approach isn’t very efficient since it means that the image is being loaded twice, once as an XGraphic_ object by :py:meth:`~.ImagesLo.get_size_100mm`, and also as a bitmap by ``setImage()``.
+This approach isn't very efficient since it means that the image is being loaded twice, once as an XGraphic_ object by :py:meth:`~.ImagesLo.get_size_100mm`, and also as a bitmap by ``setImage()``.

 14.2.2 Updating the Bike’s Position and Orientation